ramankhanal7/Lost-and-Found-App/README.md

    - Build and run the app on your iOS simulator or a physical device.

 2. **Backend (Flask API):**
-   - Navigate to the `backend` folder and run the Flask server by executing:
+   - Navigate to the `Backend` folder and run the Flask server by executing:
      ```bash
      python app.py
      ```